MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-system-with-calling-plans.md

 |<img src="media/audio_conferencing_image7.png" />|Decision Points|<ul><li>Decide if your organization requires customized dial plans (business requirements, adoption requirements, etc.)</li><li>If applicable, decide the scope of tenant dial plan (tenant-global or tenant-user) to support the requirements for customized dial plans</li><li>If applicable, decide the tenant dial plans that will be created to support user locations or offices in-scope for the Calling Plans implementation</li><li>If applicable, decide which user require customized dial plan and the tenant dial plan to be assigned for each user</li></ul>|
 |<img src="media/audio_conferencing_image9.png" />|Next Steps|<ul><li>Document the customized dial plans and the associated normalization rules to be configured as part of Calling Plans implementation</li><li>Document the users to be assigned with customized dial plan and the tenant dial plan to be assigned for each user</li></ul>|

-> _If it is applicable to your project, you can use the following template to document the tenant dial plans configurations_
+> [!TIP]
->
+> If it is applicable to your project, you can use the following template to document the tenant dial plans configurations:
 >|<p>Tenant Dial Plan Name</p><p>Description</p>  |<p>Normalization Rules Name</p><p>Description</p>  |<p>Pattern</p><p>Translation</p><p>IsInternalExtension</p>  |
 >|---------|---------|---------|
 >|**FR-Paris-Issy-39qdPR**<p>_39 quai du Président Roosevelt Issy-les-Moulineaux, France Dial Plan_</p>|**FR-39qdPR-Internal**<p>_Internal number (x7000 – x7999) for 39 quai du Président Roosevelt office, Issy-les-Moulineaux, France_</p>|^(7\d{3})$<p>+3319999$1</p><p>True</p>|